-Although your GP does not need to be your first point of contact if you're feeling unwell, everyone should be registered with a GP practice.
-If you're not, you should join a practice as soon as possible, even if you don't currently have any health problems.
+Although your GP does not need to be your first point of contact if you're feeling unwell, everyone should be registered with a GP.
+If you're not, you should approach a practice as soon as possible, even if you don't currently have any health problems.

 If you're joining a new practice, ask about services that may be important, such as: